Utilities Intermediaries Association: Structure

-The UIA is registered with the Trade Association Forum and is a not-for-profit company limited by guarantee, incorporated in 2006.
+The UIA is a not-for-profit company limited by guarantee, incorporated in 2006.

 Membership fees are on a sliding scale to give the very small broker through to the very large the opportunity of membership.
 As of 2021 there are around 30 approved members (also described as accredited members).

 The Boatmark and Code of Practice

-All members of the UIA agree to adhere to a code of practice regarding the way in which they operate.
-Full accredited members can display the UIA 'boatmark' on their website or other communications, to give confidence to their clients and customers that they will follow the Code of Practice.
+All members of the UIA agree to adhere to a code of practice regarding how they operate.
+Fully accredited members can display the UIA 'boatmark' on their website or other communications, to give confidence to their clients and customers that they will follow the Code of Practice.

-Whilst the assessment process is rigorous, the UIA mark is not necessarily a guarantee that a member's charges will remain totally transparent and unbiased.
+Whilst the assessment process is rigorous, the UIA mark is not necessarily a guarantee that a member's charges will remain transparent unless dealing with microbusiness whereby charges must be declared.
 To do this would require a rigorous and ongoing assessment process in which members' websites are continually monitored and customers contacted on a random basis to ensure their energy broker is complying with the UIA Code of Practice.
-In the absence of any complaint by the public, the degree in which members' websites are actively monitoring for compliance to UIA Code of Practice is uncertain.
-Prior to engaging an energy broker it is important to request that the energy broker confirm they are independent, unbiased and exactly what their charges are.
-The UIA has a complaints process that enables the customer, in the absence of an acceptable solution, to be referred to the independent customer redress scheme that forms part of the UIA Code of Practice and which the offending broker pays for.
+In the absence of any complaint by the public, the degree to which members' websites are actively monitored for compliance to the UIA Code of Practice is random.
+Before engaging an energy broker, it is important to request that the energy broker confirm they are independent, unbiased, and exactly what their charges are.